ArronJLinton/01-Project-Front-End-with-APIs/README.md

 # Maestro

+*_Application is currently down due to authoirzation changes in Spotify API_*

 ## Description
 Web application that increases company productivity and improves company culture by connecting and engaging employees on a music platform.